pandoc-ext/fonts-and-alignment/README.md

 ## Prerequisites

-Configure the fonts used by the filter — either via a Pandoc defaults file:
+Configure the fonts used by the document either via a Pandoc defaults file:

 ```yaml
 variables: